img

 • Descendants of Cape Cod and the Islands (Registrar General and Society Co-Founder)

-• Women Descendants of the Ancient and Honorable Artillery Company (Registrar National)
+• National Society Women Descendants Ancient & Honorable Artillery Co.
+(Registrar National)

 • Descendants of Early Postmasters 1607-1900 (Surgeon General and Founding Member)